 Individuals abusing LSD may experience "flashbacks" that occur months after ingesting LSD.
-They are defined as spontaneous reoccurrences of the hallucinogenic state despite taking the drug.
+They are defined as spontaneous reoccurrences of the hallucinogenic state despite not taking the drug.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.